Dawlish, South Australia

+Dawlish is a former government town whose site is located in the locality of Erskine north of Peterborough, South Australia.

 The area is arid and although a town was laid out, on 8 June 1882 but it never developed.
 "In 1964, as there was no demand for allotments, the few that had been sold were acquired compulsorily by the Crown and reverted back to broad acres."